 Dickinson Day is a day of outdoor activities, food and performances put on by the Dickinson Community Residential Life staff.
 Past Dickinson Days have included volleyball competitions, popcorn, ballroom dance lessons, co-rec football, board games and a cappella group performances from the Tonics, Pegs and Crosbys.
 Dickinson Day occurs at the beginning of the fall semester and is open to all residents.

 Every fall, the co-rec field fills up with cheering fans and players from all the buildings in Dickinson Community.
 Co-Rec football is a season-long, two-hand touch football league that has all six of the Dickinson Buildings competing against each other.
-The interesting twist in this Co-Rec football league is that a female has to be quarterback for the team.
-The teams are made up of six people per side and two females have to be on the field at all times.
+The teams are made up of six people per side.
 For four to five weeks, a regular season (about seven games) takes place to determine playoff seeding, and then a two-weekend long playoff culminating in a Super Bowl to win the Championship Cup for the year.
 Included in this Dickinson tradition is Rivalry Week, where sister buildings play each other and a weekly newsletter to keep everyone up to date on the weekend's results.

 Hall and Area Events